vzikass/TelegramCalculatorBot/README.md

 ```
 go run main.go
 ```
-Application will be available in your tg bot
+The application will be available in your tg bot under your bot username.

 ## Technology stack:
 * *Golang*